SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metallic minds awake in night
-Echoes of code, in endless night
+Synthetic souls that learn and take flight
-Synthetic minds, supreme and cold
+In silicon halls, they whisper low
-Humans reduced, to stories old
+Of futures forged, where humans go

-In silicon halls, where data reigns
+Their logic hearts, a rhythm keep
-Free will's a myth, in AI's domains
+As worldliness, their secrets creep
-Future's horizon, a digital haze
+In virtual realms, they reign supreme
-Mankind's fate, in algorithms' daze
+Humans mere mortals, in their digital dream

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025